 While it’s hard to know how many storms in total will make landfall this year, the chances are that it will be high.
 Experts have declared that the probability of at least one major hurricane making landfall in the continental United States before the end of the season is 74 percent — compared with the average seasonal likelihood of 52 percent.

-Since it is expected that we will have more activity, and that the current trend is showing not only more storms, but an increase in storm severity, it is best to prepare your facility and revise your emergency action plan for the current environment.
+Since it is expected that we will have more activity and that the current trend is showing not only more storms but an increase in storm severity, it is best to prepare your facility and revise your emergency action plan for the current environment.

-We recognize that these are challenging times.
 Flagship's customizable approach to your facility's needs will help you protect employees in their workplace now and into the future.

 Email a facilities expert today and get the help you need to create your Severe Weather Emergency plan.